Nick Perry (linebacker): Professional career

+Pre-draft

-On December 16, 2011, Perry announced his decision to forgo his remaining eligibility and enter the 2012 NFL Draft.
+On December 16, 2011, Perry announced his decision to forgo his remaining eligibility and enter the 2012 NFL draft.
 Due to Perry's size, many scouts viewed him be a bit small to be a defensive end and projected him to be better suited to play outside linebacker in a 3-4 defense.
 Perry stated he'd prefer to stay at defensive end.
 He attended pre-draft visits with multiple teams, including the New England Patriots, Pittsburgh Steelers, Jacksonville Jaguars, and Cleveland Browns.
 Perry also attended a private workout with the Baltimore Ravens.
 At the conclusion of the pre-draft process, Perry was projected to be a first or second round pick by NFL draft experts and scouts.
 He was ranked as the fourth best defensive end prospect in the draft by DraftScout.com, was ranked as the fourth best edge rusher by NFL analyst Gil Brandt, and was ranked as the sixth best defensive end by NFL analyst Mike Mayock.

 2012

-The Green Bay Packers selected Perry in the first round (28th overall) of the 2012 NFL Draft.
+The Green Bay Packers selected Perry in the first round (28th overall) of the 2012 NFL draft.
 Perry was the fourth linebacker drafted in 2012.

-On May 12, 2012 the Green Bay Packers signed Perry to a four-year, $7.5 million contract that includes a signing bonus of $4 million.
+On May 12, 2012 the Packers signed Perry to a four-year, $7.5 million contract that includes a signing bonus of $4 million.

 Throughout training camp, Perry competed against Erik Walden to be the starting right outside linebacker.
 Head coach Mike McCarthy named Perry and Clay Matthews III the starting outside linebackers to begin the regular season.
 They started alongside inside linebackers A. J. Hawk and D. J. Smith.

 He made his professional regular season debut in the Green Bay Packers’ season-opener against the San Francisco 49ers and collected a season-high eight combined tackles during their 30–22 loss.
 Perry injured his wrist during the game, but elected to play through the injury.
 On September 24, 2012, Perry recorded four combined tackles and made his first career sack as the Packers lost 14–12 at the Seattle Seahawks in Week 3.
 Perry sacked Seahawks’ quarterback Russell Wilson for a 19-yard loss during the third quarter.
 In Week 6, Perry injured his knee during a 42–24 win at the Houston Texans and was inactive for the next three games (Weeks 7–9).
 On November 6, 2012, Perry underwent surgery on his wrist after injuring it in Week 1.
 The Green Bay Packers placed Perry in injured reserve the following day.
 He finished his rookie season in 2012 with 18 combined tackles (13 solo), two sacks, and one pass deflection in six games and five starts.